 There are many double glazing benefits, and they can be installed in both residential and commercial properties.
 The Double glazing benefits are:

 - Improve temperature in the home substantially in summer and winter.
-As a result, lowering the need for heating and cooling.
+As a result, we are lowering the need for heating and cooling.

 - Reduce noise pollution in the home.

-- Homes with Double Glazing for windows as well as Roof Insulation will be healthier and more energy efficient.
+- Homes with Double Glazing for windows and Roof Insulation will be healthier and more energy-efficient.